 Projected hours’ commitment per week is 25.
 Flexibility with hours is available.
 Applicants are encouraged to maintain a private practice, teach, or pursue other outside professional interests in addition to this position.
 Compensation DOE.
 Benefits also vary depending on the number of hours.

-To apply: Send cover letter, résumé, and list of three references to email@example.com.
+Send cover letter, résumé, and list of three references to email@example.com.
 If we feel you are an appropriate match for the position, you will be contacted via email for an interview.
 Positions begins asap.

 New Beginnings Counseling Center hires and promotes employees regardless of race, color, religion, ancestry, national origin or ancestry, age, gender, sexual orientation, marital status, medical condition or physical handicap or any other characteristic protected by applicable federal, state or local law.
 New Beginnings Counseling Center is an equal opportunity employer.
 New Beginnings Counseling Center strives to be culturally competent, responding respectfully and effectively to people of all cultures, classes, races, ethnic backgrounds and religions in a manner that recognizes, affirms and values the cultural differences and similarities and the worth of individuals, families, and communities and protects and preserves the dignity of each person.